 A gradian is sometimes also referred to as a grad, gon, or grade.
 Gradians can be abbreviated as g, and are also sometimes abbreviated as gr or grd.
 For example, 1 gradian can be written as 1g, 1 gr, or 1 grd.

 A milliradian is equal to 1/1,000 of a radian.
-One degree is equal to 0.0573 milliradians and there are 6,283 milliradians in a full revolution/circle.
+One milliradian is equal to 0.0573 degrees and there are 6,283 milliradians in a full revolution/circle.
 The milliradian is also a commonly used unit in mathematics.

 The milliradian is a multiple of the radian, which is the SI derived unit for angle.
-In the metric system, "milli" is the prefix for 10-3.
+In the metric system, "milli" is the prefix for thousandths, or 10-3.
 A milliradian is sometimes also referred to as a mil.
-Milliradians can be abbreviated as mrad, for example 1 milliradian can be written as 1 mrad.
+Milliradians can be abbreviated as mrad; for example, 1 milliradian can be written as 1 mrad.

 Learn more about milliradians.

 - Ambler Thompson and Barry N. Taylor, Guide for the Use of the International System of Units (SI), National Institute of Standards and Technology, https://physics.nist.gov/cuu/pdf/sp811.pdf